skypjack/entt/README.md

 # Introduction

-`EnTT` is a header-only, tiny and easy to use framework written in modern C++.<br/>
+`EnTT` is a header-only, tiny and easy to use entity-component system (and much more) written in modern C++.<br/>
-It was originally designed entirely around an architectural pattern called _ECS_ that is used mostly in game development.
+The entity-component-system (also known as _ECS_) is an architectural pattern used mostly in game development.
 For further details:

 * [Entity Systems Wiki](http://entity-systems.wikidot.com/)
 * [Evolve Your Hierarchy](http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/)